George Trayser: Building pianos (1865–1876)

-Trayser moved his family to Richmond, Indiana in 1865 except for his son Frederick, who lived most of his life in Maysville, Kentucky.
 George L. Trayser became a naturalized US citizen in 1866.
-Trayser was granted another patent for upright piano in Indianapolis in 1867 and established the Trayser Piano Company in 1869 in Richmond, Indiana.
+Trayser was granted another patent for upright piano in Indianapolis in 1867 and established the "Ohio Valley Piano-Forte Company" and manufactured "Valley Gem" pianos for Cincinnati, Ohio manufacturer D. H. Baldwin.
+Eventually, Trayser moved his family to Richmond, Indiana except for his son Frederick, who lived most of his life in Maysville, Kentucky.
+By 1872, Trayser had moved to Richmond, Indiana and began the "Trayser Piano Company."

-In 1872 the Starr Piano Company was founded as the Trayser Piano Company, co-founded by James Starr.
-In 1878, Benjamin Starr joined his brother James and the company was reorganized as the Chase Piano Company.
-They bought land in Richmond, Indiana in 1884 and constructed the buildings, renaming the business Starr Piano Company in 1893.

-In 1873 Frederick was granted a patent for piano action in Maysville.
+In 1873 Frederick Trayser was granted a patent for piano action in Maysville.
 He was listed in the Maysville city directory in 1876.
 In 1875 George Trayser was granted another piano patent in Richmond.

 In 1876 the family resided at 43 N. Pearl, while the Trayser Piano Company was at 145 N. 5th.
 In a blind vote contest in Cincinnati on 10 June 1876, there were 73 votes for Trayser and 43 for Steinway.
 In a blind vote contest at Lyceum Hall in Richmond on 8 September 1876, the vote was 120 for Trayser and 70 for Steinway.

 Growing the companies (1876–1881)

-In October 1876 the Trayser Piano Company had rooms in Lyceum Hall for offices and warerooms, sharing those rooms with Hoosier Organ Co. and Professor Rhu, music teacher.
+In October 1876 the Trayser Piano Company of Richmond, Indiana had rooms in Lyceum Hall for offices and warerooms, sharing those rooms with Hoosier Organ Co. and Professor Rhu, music teacher.
 In October 1876 construction began on a new piano factory.
 It was 80' x 125' and 3.5 stories built in the location of the old woolen mills.
 In September 1877 the Valley Gem of Ripley, Ohio merged into Trayser Piano Company (including M. J. Chase and 16 workmen).
 The Trayser Piano Company made the Trayser upright, the Valley Gem Scale and the Chase Square Grand.

 November 1877 marked the opening of the Trayser-Chase ware rooms at Main and Pearl in Richmond.
 George Trayser withdrew from making pianos in 1878 at age 70.
 In 1878 the family resided at 85 S. 6th, while in 1879 the family resided at 45 N. Washington.
 His son Paul started the Richmond Piano Company in 1879.

 Successors (1878–1950)

 In 1878 the Trayser Piano Company was subsumed into the Chase Piano Company in Richmond.
-In 1884 the Chase Piano Company became the James M Starr & Company and by 1893 all the above companies merged into the Starr Piano Company.
-This company continued making pianos in Richmond until the 1950s.
+In 1884 the Chase Piano Company became the James M Starr & Company and by 1893 all the above companies, including the Richmond Piano Company and excluding the "Ohio Valley Piano Company" which was sold to D.H.
+Baldwin, merged into the Starr Piano Company.
+This company continued making pianos in Richmond under the names Starr, Trayser, Duchess, Richmond, Remington, Chase, among many others, until the 1950s.

 Military service

 Paul Trayser served in the Civil War as a bugler in a Kentucky regiment.
+An obituary states Paul had been present at the siege of Richmond.